winslowb/winslowb/rez2.md

   Leveraged and contributed to a cross functional leadership team seeking alignment amidst ambiguity, healthy/respectful conflict and complex technical/business challenges.

-  Informed by DevOps Principles and value systems, lead a mixture of software and infrastructure engineering managers building Elixir/Phoenix web framework on AWS PaaS.
+  Informed by DevOps principles and value systems, lead a mixture of software and infrastructure engineering managers building Elixir/Phoenix web framework on AWS PaaS.
 Other core backend services included inventory, search and data/ photo ingestion as well as an editorial content platform.
 Teams built a workflow toolchain consisting of a hosted mono repository, continuous integration/deployment, application performance monitoring and logging facility supporting a Service Level Framework.

   **Director of Platform Engineering (2017 - Present)**